gbenroscience/layit/README.md

 1. **_layit_**'s layout system now uses raw constraints instead of `VFL/EVFL`(Visual Format Language/Extended Visual Format Language).
 The former system was defining layout relationships using `VFL` and then feeding the `VFL` to the autolayout library.
 The library then parses the `VFL` and generates raw constraints which are applied to the views.
 For complex layouts, this means that the library generate lots of `VFL` strings which the underlying autolayout library would then need to parse.
-The rendering hence takes a hit.
-In this new version, **layit** gains speed by generating raw constraints from the xml layouts, which are then passed to autolayout.js.
+The rendering hence takes a hit. <br>In this new version, **layit** gains speed by generating raw constraints from the xml layouts, which are then passed to autolayout.js.

 2. The folder structure has been changed to fit better with project development structure realities.